scimusmn/jts-0504-spacecraft/README.md

 TODO: Define how to find this.

-##Secondary Language
+### Secondary Language
-To change the secondary language (which defaults to Spanish) add (or edit) the `secondaryLanguage` setting in settings.xml with a language key as the value.
+To change the secondary language (defaults to Spanish) edit the `secondaryLanguage` setting in settings.xml with a language key.
 Examples:

-Spanish:
+Spanish (es):
 ```xml
 <setting id="secondaryLanguage" value="es" />
 ```
-French:
+French (fr):
 ```xml
 <setting id="secondaryLanguage" value="fr" />
 ```